Josee9988/bashAliases/README.md

 Shell script that adds several aliases to your '*~/bash_aliases*' file.

-You should check that in your '*~/.bashrc*' you have:
+If it is not working you may check that in your '*~/.bashrc*' file you have:

 ```` bash
 if [ -f ~/.bash_aliases ]; then
     . ~/.bash_aliases
 fi
 ````

+Although its meant to be checked automatically by the script.

 ---